Last Updated on: October 23, 2021

-Channel crossing, never done it before with a motorcycle.
+Channel crossing, first time with a motorcycle.
 As the plan was to head over to England I’d booked the ferry from Hook of Holland to Harwich.

 It would be a short riding day, down across Afsluitsdijk, following the main road to the ferry place, then some 6+ hours on a boat.
 Then stay overnight in Harwich and on motorways up through England to the next destination.

 An engineering marvel

 From Harlingen I rode southwest on the N31.
 After a few kilometers it merges with the E22 or A7, the road across Afsluitsdijk, or “Shut-off-dike” if directly translated to English.

 It’s an impressive construction, especially considering it was constructed between 1927 and 1932.
 Protecting the country for more than 80 years it’s now being upgraded to withstand rising sea level and further enforced.

 After the dike I continued down along the coast.
 With the experience of small road riding from the day before fresh in mind I had no interest in getting stuck in endless arrays of roundabouts and traffic lights again.
 So I stayed on the main roads.

 I’ve been in Amsterdam many times and had neither desire nor need to ride into the city with a motorcycle.
 Amsterdam is great, with lots of charm, and ditto lots to offer.
 If you plan to ride there it might be a good idea to find accommodation right outside of town, and then go into the city with tram, bus or train.